Easy dairy-free queso

-Love nachos, but wish they were vegan?
-This easy vegan nacho cheese sauce is for you.
+Easy vegan nacho cheese sauce.
 Rich, creamy and delicious, this recipe will elevate your vegan nachos to the next level.
-Made with cashews, nutritional yeast and more
+Made in a blender with cashews, nutritional yeast and more.

-It’s never been easier to make nachos vegan.
+It’s never been easier to make nachos vegan, even if you love cheese.
 The world of vegan cuisine is growing by the minutes.
 Vegan cheese has never tasted better.

-The secret to making creamy vegan pasta or cheese sauce is to use raw cashews.
+The little trick to making creamy vegan pasta or cheese sauce is to use raw cashews.